On-Premise vs. Hosted—The risks to be aware of

 And if you do choose the on-premise software route, then you must have a backup system implemented.
 Why is this important?
 Well, if you experience computer malfunctions or hardware failure, then you’re in the running to lose all of your data.
-Check out our infographic Preparing Your Data for Disaster Recovery to learn why backing up your files is of utmost importance for insurance agencies.

 How can I backup my files?